BpCodingDojo/KeypadKata/README.md

 *Think about efficient code with regards to [Big-O complexity](http://en.wikipedia.org/wiki/Big_O_notation)*

 ## Challenge+++
-The predicted words have to be sorted by a priority which comes from user interactions.
+The predicted words have to be sorted by the priority comes from user interactions.
 If a user picks one word from the predicted ones, the next time, it will be the first in the list.
 Every time the user chooses one word, its priority became stronger.

 ### Sample interaction and output predictions